 Q.5.
 After completing your degree, are you looking for a career that is immensely satisfying and rewarding?

-If you are like us and have decided to work your way deeply and dedicatedly towards saving and serving humanity, even then, your focus can be far from engineering or medical.
+Suppose you are like us and have decided to work deeply and dedicatedly towards saving and serving humanity, even then.
+In that case, your focus can be far from engineering or medical.
 There is plenty of streams like Physiotherapy, Occupational Therapy, Hematology, Speech Therapy, Counselling Psychology, Clinical Psychology, Environmental Engineering, and many others.

-All these fields and more are rewarding and satisfying in both monetary and non-monetary ways.
+All these fields and more are rewarding and satisfying in monetary and non-monetary ways.

 Q.6.
 Are you in love with the creative aspects of science?

-No doubt science is creativity, and if that is what inspires you, then considering fields like Architecture or Designing, Product and Industrial Designing, Automobile Designing, Game Development and Designing, Animations and Graphics, or UI/UX Designing could be the right career choice for you.
+No doubt science is creativity, and if that is what inspires you, then considering fields like Architecture or design, Product and Industrial design, Automobile design, Game Development and design, animation and Graphics, or UI/UX design could be the right career choice for you.
 The usage of STEM subjects is not done by physicists or engineers only.